nikhrd/GusteauGo/README.md

 3. **No smart integration**: Lack of systems combining ingredient-based search + image-based food recognition

 This affects daily convenience, time management, and resource utilization.
 A solution that simplifies recipe discovery can reduce food wastage and improve cooking experience.

-### Problem Definition
-**Primary problem**: Difficulty in meal planning using only home ingredients.

-Users, especially students and working professionals, lack time to plan meals.
-Current recipe platforms require dish names, which fails when you only have “tomato, onion, rice”.
-Most online recipes also need extra ingredients you don’t have.

 **Additional gap**: No intelligent system that integrates:
 - Text-based ingredient entry